 - No pedals.
 No motorized propulsion of any kind.

 - Intentional lane crossing is grounds for disqualification.
 That means no ramming or steering in front of your competitor.

 - Each driver and pusher must sign the Waiver and Release Agreement prior to the race.
 The waivers will be available at check-in.
 Only drivers and pushers are required to sign a waiver.

 - $100 non-refundable entry fee per team.
 Maximum: 60 teams.
-Entry fee includes four Coffin Race posters per team.
-The 1st 25 teams to register will also get two Coffin Race t-shirts.
+The 1st 25 teams to register will also get two Coffin Race t-shirts and posters.

 - You will receive an email confirmation upon entry.
 If you do not receive an email confirmation of your entry, contact us immediately at email@example.com.

 - In order to complete check-in on the day of the race, each car will undergo an inspection by race officials to ensure the guidelines above are met.
 If the Pit Crew Boss see something at check-in that is questionable (dangerous to other racers and attendees; stabby things, etc) your car will be subject to modification before the race starts.
 Check-in will begin promptly at 10:00 a.m. on race day.